Monday, February 10, 2025

 Underengineering Undead

-We learn more from our failures than from our successes.
+It's a well-known platitude that we learn more from our failures than from our successes.
 In A Developer's Life Stages, the first stage is The Underengineer, in part inspired by this poignant failure.

 In researching this post, I went through my journals from that time period to try to figure out exactly how Undead failed.
 One glaring issue is that ~75% of the journal was about girls, with the remainder divided among writing music, painting classes and working on the game.
 While totally expected for a distractible teen, given the difficulty of the task and a rapidly approaching deadline (discussed later) it's not a good indicator of eventual success of the project.
 Nevertheless, software development is a human activity and must coexist with other human activities.
 Initially, I was more interested in producing an Ultima-esque demo that would get me a job at Origin Systems.